U.S. Embassy Stockholm, Sweden

 For further information:

-- See the State Department’s travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Sweden Country Specific Information.
+- See the State Department’s travel website for Travel advisories and Sweden Country Specific Information.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.